 The regulations do not include any “grandfathering” for prior sample results regardless of how long ago they were taken as long as you still possess the results.
-So, for example, a soil sample result from 1980 that an RP currently has in his or her possession must be disclosed, even if the RP no longer owns the property.
-Although MDE has indicated that RPs are not required to search their records, if challenged it will be extremely difficult to convince MDE that the property owner did not know it possessed a report.
+So, for example, a soil sample result from 1980 that an RP currently has in their possession must be disclosed even if the RP no longer owns the property.
+Although MDE has indicated that RPs are not required to search their records if challenged it will be extremely difficult to convince MDE that the property owner did not know it possessed a report.
 And once a report is discovered, it must be submitted to MDE within 30 days of discovery.

 The timing of disclosure of sample results likely will be most problematic in the middle of a sale or lease transaction when sample results are obtained during due diligence periods.
 Potential purchasers or their lenders/investors are likely to insist on disclosure and resolution with MDE prior to closing on the property.
 Depending on transaction deadlines and MDE processing time this may be difficult if not impossible.

 There are exemptions for properly applied pesticides and fertilizers, de minimis residential use of hazardous substances, releases previously reported to MDE or the EPA, or oil releases already subject to other provisions of MDE regulations.
 Although there are provisions for naturally-occurring substances, they are limited and discretionary with MDE.